catoszyrko/wordpress-whatsapp-post-calltoaction/README.md

-# wordpress-js-custom-plugin
+# wordpress-whatsapp-post-calltoaction

-This plugin enables admin wordpress to add js code to the website.
+This plugin enables admin wordpress to add whatsapp contact button to any post or page, with inserting special shortcode.

 Just add shortcode with phone & cta vars and magic will happens!